CS-PCockrill/data-ingestor-py/README.md

 ## **Overview**

-This Python project provides a robust set of tools for handling **JSON**, **XML**, and **Excel** file processing.
-Its key functionalities include:
+This Python project provides a modular, extensible framework for processing **JSON**, **XML**, and **Excel** files with support for database ingestion, configurable schemas, and interchangeable components.

+### Key Features

+#### General Features
+- Modular design with Factories for processors, loggers, and connections.
+- Prometheus integration for real-time metrics and observability.
+- Robust fallback logging and retry mechanisms for resilience.
+- Highly extensible to support new file types, databases, or workflows.

-### JSON/XML Processing
+#### JSON/XML Processing
-- Export records from JSON or XML files into an **Excel** file.
+- Export records from JSON or XML files into an **Excel** or **CSV** file.
-- Flatten nested structures in JSON/XML and **insert the processed records into a PostgreSQL or Oracle database**.
+- Flatten nested structures in JSON/XML and **insert processed records into PostgreSQL or Oracle databases**.

-### Excel File Processing
+#### Excel File Processing
-- Handle Excel files with a schema defined on the **third row** and data records starting from the **fourth row**.
+- Process Excel files with a schema defined on the **third row** and data starting from the **fourth row**.
-- Export the processed records into a **CSV file** for seamless integration with SQL Loader or database ingestion workflows.
+- Export processed records into a **CSV file** for integration with SQL Loader or other ingestion workflows.

+#### Customization with Producers/Consumers
+- **Producers**: Sources for generating or fetching data (e.g., APIs, file systems).
+- **Consumers**: Sinks for processed data (e.g., SQL, message queues).

+---

-## Configuration Schema
+## **Configuration Schema**

-The project uses a configuration schema to map keys in **JSON** or **XML** files to database column names.
-This ensures seamless data integration by defining explicit key-value mappings.
+The project uses configuration schemas to map file keys to database columns, ensuring seamless data integration.

-### Example Configuration Schema
+### Example Configuration Schemas

 #### **JSON Schema**
 ```json